 South Korea is a fascinating mélange of ancient culture and modern technology.
 South Korea reveals traditions that have survived since the dawn of Korean history are finding new corners to exist in the rapid race toward economic and technological development.
 There are plenty of things to do in South Korea for everyone.

-It appears that younger generation are using cutting-edge technology to capture a personal piece of the nation’s history.
+It appears that the younger generation is using cutting-edge technology to capture a personal piece of the nation’s history.

 Things to do in South Korea

-The groom presented a wooden wild goose, or kireogi, to the bride’s mother as a token of lifelong fidelity and dress in samo cap, and wedding hanbok.
+Grooms present wooden wild goose, or kireogi, to the bride’s mother as a token of lifelong fidelity and dress in samo cap, and wedding hanbok.

-The bride covered her face with her sleeve during the ceremony.
+The bride usually covers her face during the ceremony.